ThaisMou/Challenge/Challenge/README.txt

 -------------------------------------------------------------------
 Hello, Welcome!

-I would like to say thank you for oppurtunity to challenge my some to create and learning something new.
+I would like to say thank you for oppurtunity to challenge myself to create and learning something new.

 In this Folder you will find more 5 others folders:

  - The folders 'Session1F and Session1S' refers to the Programming Logic challenge:
   *Session1F - It means "Session 1 First" that refers to [#1] Step one.
   *Session2S - It means "Session 1 Second" that refers to [#2] Step two.

  - The Folder 'Session2' refers to Test Automation challenge.
 [ About this one i have to say that i could not run the test because i had problems with VS code and  Visual Studio.
 I think that some package is missing but i could not indentify which.]